-What is instructor training?
+What is Instructor Training?

-Instructor training is a two-day intense workshop during which the participants learn and discuss a variety of teaching techniques.
-The curriculum of instructor training is based on the outcomes of research in education and pedagogy, with emphasis on the “best practices” of teaching computational skills based on key educational research findings and how they can be used to help people learn (programming) better and faster.
+Instructor Training is an intense two-day workshop during which participants learn and discuss a variety of teaching techniques.
+The curriculum is based on research in education and pedagogy, with an emphasis on the “best practice” of teaching computational skills based on educational research and how it can be used to help people learn better and faster.

 Who is it for?

-How to get involved?
+How to sign up